 Using the National Curriculum as our starting point, we have designed a broad and exciting creative curriculum that is real, immersive and purposeful.
-Foundation subjects are taught through a cross-curricular ‘learning challenge’ approach, each unit culminating in an exciting outcome.
-The learning is organised around a TASC wheel where children can organise their learning journey.
-Towards the end of the challenge, children form ‘expert groups’ to take on an aspect of the learning outcome.
+Foundation subjects are taught through a cross-curricular ‘learning challenge’ approach, each unit culminating in an exciting, purposeful outcome.

-Knowledge is key, and pre-planned knowledge organisers guide the teaching, building on prior learning across all subjects.
-The use of ‘killer questions’ assess the knowledge outlined in the knowledge organisers, giving opportunities for them to make links with prior learning and show a deeper understanding.
+Knowledge is key, and pre-planned Knowledge Organisers guide the teaching, building on prior learning across all subjects.
+The use of ‘killer questions’ assesses the learning outlined in the knowledge organisers, giving opportunities for them to make links with prior learning and show a deeper understanding.
 The curriculum is planned to be inclusive of children with SEND, and teachers ensure they are planned for appropriately, based on accurate assessment of their ability and needs.

-We regularly review the learning challenges to ensure they promotes equality, diversity and consider our local context.
+We regularly review the learning challenges to ensure they promote equality, diversity and consider our local context.

 For any more information about our curriculum, please contact the class teachers, you can also see Victoria Academies Trust Approach to Student Learning.